 - Bring a large pot of water to a rolling boil.
 Liberally salt the water and add the pasta.
 Cook according to the package's directions.
 Drain the pasta and rinse until cold water.
 Set it aside.454g (1lb) uncooked linguine

 - Place the avocado, garlic, shallots, basil, lemon juice, and salt in a large food processor.
-Turn the food processor on and slowly stream in the olive oil.
-Blitz until very smooth.2 avocados, 3 shallots, 5 cloves garlic, ¼ cup basil leaves, 1 lemon, 1 tsp kosher salt, ¼ cup olive oil
+Turn the food processor on and slowly stream in half of the olive oil.
+Blitz until very smooth.2 avocados, 3 shallots, 5 cloves garlic, ¼ cup basil leaves, 1 lemon, 1 tsp kosher salt, ½ cup olive oil

-- Pour the sauce over the linguine and toss to coat.
+- Pour the sauce over the linguine and add the remaining olive oil.
+Toss to coat.
 Transfer the pasta to a platter and top with tomatoes, strawberries, cucumber, and bocconcini.
 Finish with a sprinkling of gochugaru and additional fresh basil leaves if desired.2 heirloom tomatoes, 200g (7oz) strawberries, ⅓ English cucumber, 200g (7oz) tub bocconcini, gochugaru **, fresh basil leaves